As an Amazon Associate I earn from qualifying purchases.

 So, while eBay is probably seeing dollar signs, it’s not coming at your expense (assuming you’re a seller).

 An interesting side-note is that eBay seems to be discouraging drop-shippers and low-value sellers.
 Most of the Asia-based sellers that sell super-cheap items will be wiped out by the “per-listing fees.”
 Likewise, most drop-shippers will not have the money to pay for their product upfront and will be unable to continue on the platform. eBay’s new system is the most favorable for sellers who sell single high-value items.

 eBay Managed Payments Issues and FAQs

 How can I opt-out of or avoid eBay Managed Payments?

-You can’t.
-Just don’t opt-in until the last minute.
+If you really detest the idea of providing eBay will your bank account information, just don’t opt-in until the last minute.
 But it’s coming.
 You built your castle on someone else’s land and you have to abide by their rules.

 Does eBay’s Managed Payments work with PayPal Working Capital?

 Not really.
 While there was supposed to be integration, it never seems to have come to fruition.
 If you enroll in eBay’s Managed Payments you’ll be breaking your Working Capital contract.
 Since you don’t have a choice, you’ll be left to make manual payments to avoid going into default.

 We currently have a PayPal Working Capital Loan and will be making weekly payments on it.
 Our fingers are just crossed that PayPal realizes that sellers’ hands are tied and won’t be too cranky about it.